 Sometimes safety is subjective.
 What seems hazardous to one traffic officer could appear lawful to another.

 A defense attorney would work to uncover surveillance video and eyewitnesses in order to show that the driver executed the pass legally and safely.
-If the prosecutor has insufficient evidence to prove beyond a reasonable doubt that the defendant passed illegally, the case should be dismissed.

 2.2.
 The driver was in an emergency situation and acted reasonably